-Global thinking, democratisation and wide development: to develop democratic values in the places where it is still needed; to develop bottom-up policies and actions and freedom of
+Global thinking, democratisation and wide development: to develop democratic values in the places where it is still needed; to develop bottom-up policies and actions and freedom of access to culture; organise participatory projects and more participation of civil society; develop the access to the public domain and access to information; avoid exclusivity of art and foster transsectorial projects; foster mobility, global approach, new regions ...

-Equality, social change and politics: react upon poverty, sustainability and gender issues; ask important and ethical questions; do smaller and deeper projects instead of big events for sustainability considerations; revision of sceptic trends; more indenpendence from political influences.
+Equality, social change and politics: react upon poverty, sustainabilty and gender issues; ask important and ethical questions; do smaller and deeper projects instead of big events for sustainability considerations; revision of sceptic trends; more indenpendence from political influences.